Save time and effort by comparing a range of internet providers and plans with iSelect*Compare plans

 Because everybody uses the internet in a different way, finding the best NBN plan for you means getting the right amount of data, at the right speed, for your individual needs and budget.

-Whether you’re into online gaming, are hooked on your streaming service, or just need to send a few emails, this handy guide to NBN speeds and data may help you find the right plan for your household.
+Whether you’re into online gaming, are hooked on your streaming service, or just need to send a few emails, this handy guide to NBN speeds, plans and data may help you find the right plan for your household.

 In a nutshell, bandwidth describes how much data can be transferred across the network to your device over a specific period.